marcortw/acdp/dissertation/README.md

 <span id="_Ref444545933" class="anchor"><span id="_Toc445043993" class="anchor"></span></span>Listing 2 - HTTP response example

 The Receiver must be able to see a Submitter’s IP address in the received IP packet.
-Such low-level information always takes precedence over information found in the [Submitter](#_Submitter_object) object of an ACDP Request message.
+Such low-level information always takes precedence over information found in the [Submitter][submitter] object of an ACDP Request message.

 If an ACDP message is received within a short period of time both from the unidirectional as well as the bidirectional API, the Receiver should avoid forwarding the message.
 A Receiver should therefore implement a local queuing mechanism which is able to correlate identical Demands.
 If a Receiver receives an ACDP Request and the implementer decides to configure the network automatically, he must take care of such a correlation to avoid conflicts on the Enforcer or Controller.